GluuFederation/docs-oxd-prod/3.1.4/sources/api/index.md

 The parameters for Setup Client are the same as for Register the Site command.
 The command registers two clients:

  - client 1 -  client for communication protection (called setup client).
 This will be used to obtain an access token via the Get Client Token command.
-The access token will be passed as a `protection_access_token` parameter to other commands. `uma_protection` scope has to be present in request to `setup_client` command.
+The access token will be passed as a `protection_access_token` parameter to other commands. `uma_protection` scope has to be present in the request to the `setup_client` command.
 In response:
     - setup_client_oxd_id - oxd_id of setup client
     - client_id - client id of the setup client
     - client_secret - client secret of the setup client
- - client 2 - it is regular client which can be used for all oxd operations.
+ - client 2 - it is a regular client which can be used for all oxd operations.
 In response `oxd_id`.
-We are going to remove this second client registration since we have `register_site` command for this purpose.
+We are going to remove this second client registration since we have the `register_site` command for this purpose.

 Request: